weissmanlab/Long_Range_Dispersal/Simulation_codes/README.md

 Note that simulations were run on mac and linux machines only.
-The recursive directory creation relies on unix commands which likely won't work on Windows.
+The recursive directory creation in this code relies on unix commands which likely won't work on Windows.
 Look in the directory Code_without_recursive_directories for a version of the code doesn't create or change directories.
 This should work on any OS.